ersheff/IMS322-Docs/docs/js/data-types.md

 };
 ```

-Notice the following characteristics that are crucial for declaring objects:
+Notice the following characteristics, which are crucial for declaring objects:

 - The key:value pairs are enclosed by curly braces `{}`.
-- Each key is named, but they not require double quotes since they are not technically strings.
+- Keys are named, but they not require double quotes since they are not technically strings.
 - The key and value are separated by a colon `:`.
 - Each key:value pair is separared by a comma `,`.

-You can reference the individual values of an object using _dot notation_.
+You can reference individual values of an object using _dot notation_.

 ```js
 myLaptop.manufacturer; // returns "Apple"